Mimithamg/NIRVANA/README.md

 - Discussions page is the same
 - In more page we have done ui to invite your friends
 - In tutorials page user can see two buttons one is to view youtube tutorials and next one to create tutorials
-- By selecting youtube tutorials user will be redirected to a page where user can find a lot of tutorials which are helpful for the user to calm their mind by watching their favorite hobbies and theraputic meditational videos
+- By selecting youtube tutorials user will be redirected to a page where user can find a lot of tutorials which are helpful for the user to calm their mind by watching their favorite hobbies and therapeutic meditational videos
-- User can watch those videos by simply pressing them
+- User can watch those videos by simply clicking on them

 #### We are adding some snaps of our work